welovecherry/mlops-cloud-project-mlops_jungmin_fork/README.md

 # 🌦️ End-to-End MLOps Platform for Weather-Based Clothing Recommendation

 > **💡 Personal Contribution Focus**: This repository showcases my individual contributions as **MLOps Engineer & Backend Developer** in a team project.
-I was responsible for the entire infrastructure, deployment automation, and backend systems.
+I was responsible for the entire infrastructure, deployment automation, frontend, and backend systems.

 [English](#english) | [한국어](#korean)